openforcefield/openff-evaluator/docs/gettingstarted/client.rst

 Estimation Options
 ------------------

-Lorem ipsum.
+The |request_options| object allows greater control over how properties are estimated by the server.
+It currently allows control over:

+.. rst-class:: spaced-list

+    * |calculation_layers|: The :doc:`calculation layers <../layers/calculationlayers>` which the server should attempt
+      to use when estimating the data set.
+The order which the layers are specified in this list is the order which the server will attempt to use each layer.
+    * |calculation_schemas|: The :ref:`calculation schemas <layers/calculationlayers:Defining a Calculation Layer>` to
+      use for each allowed calculation layer per class of property.
+These will be automatically populated in the cases where no user specified schema is provided, and where a default schema has been registered with the plugin system for the particular layer and property type.

+If no options are passed to |request_estimate| a default set will be generated through a call to
+|default_request_options|.

 Force Field Sources
 -------------------

 Different force field representations (e.g. ``SMIRNOFF``, ``TLeap``, ``LigParGen``) are defined within the framework as
 |force_field_source| objects.
 A force field source should specify exactly all of the options which would be required by
-a particular source of force fields, such as the non-bonded cutoff or the charge scheme if not specified directly in the force field itself.
+a particular force field, such as the non-bonded cutoff or the charge scheme if not specified directly in the force field itself.

 Currently the framework has built in support for force fields applied via: